Robust and Resilient Soft Robotic Object Insertion with Compliance-Enabled Contact Formation and Failure Recovery: FRAMEWORK OVERVIEW

 \section{FRAMEWORK OVERVIEW}

 We aim to robustly and resiliently complete peg-in-hole tasks, even when faced with uncertainties in grasp or hole pose estimations and environmental variations such as unseen surface friction and peg shapes.
 This study uses a rigid robot arm and a two-finger gripper with a soft wrist~\cite{von2020compact}.
-This soft wrist has three springs and allows large and 6 DoF deformation.
-An RGB camera is placed to see the peg and the hole.
+This soft wrist has three springs and allows large 6-DoF deformations.
+An RGB camera is used to observe the peg and the hole.

 Following the prior studies~\cite{johannsmeier2019framework, HamayaICRA2020}, we prepare manipulation skills and the goal information of the rigid robot arm's poses $p_g$ and images $I_g$ for the predefined contact formations.
 The terminal information, which consists of the robot arm pose $p_e$ and the image $I_e$, is received at the timestep when the skill executions are completed or halted.